About

 Curriculum & Resource Specialist

 Dr. Jo Wu has been a biology professor at Fullerton College since 1990.
 She serves as the director of the OC Biotech Education Partnership and coordinator of science summer camps, and weekend research projects.
 Her team of talented instructional assistants ensure that fun, hands-on training occurs at multiple levels for junior high, senior high and college students.
-Science Summer Camps give opportunities for students to gain lab experience and earn community service hours.
+Science Summer Camps give opportunities for students to gain lab experience and earn service hours.

 Jo earned a BA in Biology from University of Missouri - Columbia and a Ph.D. in Cell and Developmental Biology from University of California - Irvine.

-Site Coordinator/Lab Technician II at Fullerton College
+Site Coordinator/Lab Technician II at Fullerton College Distribution Center

 Gladys Rodriguez works with the ABE-Fullerton College distribution center.
 She is responsible for preparing all reagents and equipment for Orange County teachers.